-Clause 33 of Bill C-21 modifies the procedures for the referral by an individual, to a provincial court judge, of the decision to refuse or revoke a licence or registration certificate.
-Under section 72 of the Firearms Act, if a decision is made to refuse or to revoke a licence, authorization or registration certificate, the CFO or Registrar of Firearms must provide the applicant or the owner of the firearm(s) with a "reasonable period," as specified in the notice given, to bring the firearm(s) to a peace officer, firearms officer or a CFO, or to otherwise lawfully dispose of the firearm(s) or other weapons or ammunition (section 72(4) in respect of a licence and section 72(5) in respect of a registration certificate).

-Section 72(6) of the Firearms Act currently provides that when the applicant for or holder of a licence or registration certificate refers the decision to refuse or revoke the licence or certificate to a provincial court judge under section 74 of the Act, this reasonable period does not begin until the matter is finally disposed of.
-Clause 33 of the bill amends section 72(6) to require an individual who makes such a reference to a provincial court judge to deliver to a peace officer, or otherwise lawfully dispose of, any firearm that they possess within 30 days of referring the matter.
+Clause 33 modifies the procedures for the referral by an individual, to a provincial court judge, of the decision to refuse or revoke a licence or registration certificate (section 74).
+If a decision is made to refuse or revoke a licence or registration certificate, the owner of the firearm(s) has a reasonable period, as specified in the notice given, to bring the firearm(s) to a peace officer, firearms officer or a chief firearms officer, or to otherwise lawfully dispose of the firearm or other weapons or ammunition (sections 72(4) and 72(5)).
+Previously, if a reference was made to a provincial court judge, this reasonable period did not begin until the final decision on the matter (previous section 72(6)).
+Section 72(6) is modified to require an individual who makes such a reference to deliver to a peace officer, or otherwise lawfully dispose of, any firearm that they possess within 30 days of referring the matter.
 This means that an individual may be required to deliver to a peace officer or otherwise lawfully dispose of any such firearm prior to a decision on the reference being made by the provincial court judge.
 During this 30-day period, sections 91, 92 and 94 of the Code, which deal with the unlawful possession of firearms or other weapons, do not apply to the individual.

-New section 72(7) of the Firearms Act stipulates that if the initial decision to refuse or revoke a licence, authorization or registration certificate is upheld, any firearm delivered to a peace officer is to be returned to the individual to be lawfully disposed of.
-New section 72(8) allows the judge to impose any conditions on this return deemed necessary in order to protect the safety of the individual or any other person.
-After receiving the firearm or firearms, the individual must lawfully dispose of them within 30 days pursuant to new section 72(10).
+New section 72(7) stipulates that if the initial decision to refuse or revoke a licence or authorization is upheld, any firearm delivered to a peace officer is to be returned to the individual to be lawfully disposed of.
+Section 72(8) allows the judge to impose any conditions on this return deemed necessary in order to protect the safety of the individual or any other person.
+After receiving the firearms, the individual must lawfully dispose of them within 30 days pursuant to section 72(10).